 - The basic theories and kinetics of solid state reactions. - Perfect and imperfect crystals and their defects.
-They will also gain the knowledge of electronic properties and band theory. - The quantum theory of paramagnetism, hysteresis. - The electrically conducting solids and new superconductors - How to determine reaction mechanism and what is the gas phase photolysis. - The experimental techniques and photo chemical processes. - The Chemisorption, sorption, desorption and kinetics of gas-solid interface. - About nuclear reaction, fission, fusion, radioactive technique and neutron-activation analysis.
+They will also gain the knowledge of electronic properties and band theory. - The quantum theory of paramagnetism, hysteresis. - The electrically conducting solids and new superconductors - How to determine reaction mechanism and what is the gas phase photolysis. - The experimental techniques and photo chemical processes. - The biopolymers, their interactions, their thermodynamics and their molecular weight determination. - The bioenergetics and statistical mechanics in biopolymers. - The structure and function of cell membrane, transport of ions and applications of diffraction methods - The Chemisorption, sorption, desorption and kinetics of gas-solid interface. - About nuclear reaction, fission, fusion, radioactive technique and neutron-activation analysis.